Curvature-induced pseudogauge fields from time-dependent geometries in graphene: Conclusions

 \section{Conclusions}

-We have studied time dependent geometries with the (2+1)-dimensional massless Dirac equation for target environment of graphene in both the adiabatic and non-adiabatic high-frequency cases.
-For both cases it was shown how, from a mapping to an effective quantum mechanical system, emergent pseudo-gauge fields may be recognized.
+We have studied time-dependent geometries with the (2+1) dimensional massless Dirac equation for target environment of graphene in both the adiabatic and nonadiabatic high-frequency cases.
+For both cases it was shown how, from a mapping to an effective quantum mechanical system, emergent pseudogauge fields may be recognized.
 For both approaches, FNC were used to supply one with a locally flat expansion good for making the connection to a quantum mechanical Hamiltonian, with intuitive understanding of observables in time-dependent geometries.
-Also, for both approaches a generic FLRW metric was employed to both make the connection to cosmological systems of interest, and also for ease of modeling weak corrugations in graphene.
+Also, for both approaches a generic FLRW metric was employed to make the connection to cosmological systems of interest.

+It has been recently argued that spatial deformations of the lattice, such as topological defects or out-plane distortions, may result into higher order derivative terms leading to a vanishing spin connection which hinders the relationship between a tight-binding model and the curved Dirac equation~(see \cite{PhysRevB.105.195412} and~\cite{PhysRevD.92.125005,PhysRevB.106.157401,*PhysRevB.106.157402}).
+However, the intrinsic curvature of the FLRW geometry we use in our work depends solely on a continuous time variable and therefore is not subject to such corrections.
+The corrugations in our setup are due to a simple elastic deformation.
+Let us also remark that in our work the pseudogauge fields and spin connection are dual to one another; however in~\cite{PhysRevB.105.195412}, an Abelian strain gauge field enters quite differently and separate to a non-Abelian torsion-free spin connection.
+It would, however, be interesting to explore geometries beyond the FLRW which encompass additional spatial deformations.

 For the adiabatic case, we used the bispinor Green's function approach, which is known to predict homogeneous pseudo-magnetic fields in a time-independent geometry.
-We extended our understanding of such emergent pseudo-gauge fields to encompass small variations in FNC time for an FLRW metric such that $\dot{H}\ll H$, for Hubble parameter $H$.
-It was shown the emergent temporally inhomogeneous pseudo-magnetic fields agree with their static counterparts.
+We extended our understanding of such emergent pseudogauge fields to encompass small variations in FNC time for an FLRW metric such that $\dot{H}\ll H$, for Hubble parameter $H$.
+It was shown that the emergent temporally inhomogeneous pseudo-magnetic fields agree with their static counterparts.